kmwtechnology/lucille/doc/site/content/en/docs/operations/deployment.md

 - [ ] Use environment variable substitution for credentials (`${?VAR_NAME}`) — never hard-code secrets in config files.
 - [ ] Route `DocLogger` output to a separate file in production (see [Logging]({{< relref "docs/operations/logging" >}})).
 - [ ] Enable `runner.metricsLoggingLevel: "INFO"` for stage-by-stage metrics at run completion.
-- [ ] Configure `worker.maxRetries` and ZooKeeper if poison-pill protection is needed.
+- [ ] Configure `worker.maxRetries` and ZooKeeper if poison-pill protection is needed — without this, a document that repeatedly crashes a Worker will stall the pipeline indefinitely.
+Failed documents are routed to the `{pipeline}_fail` topic for inspection and replay.
 - [ ] Set `runner.connectorTimeout` if any connector might run longer than 24 hours (the default timeout).